-One of many traditional (now considered alternative) construction methods, including straw-bale, adobe, cob, among others, rammed earth is typically relegated to owner-built or specialized homes due to the high labor costs.
-Rammed earth, and other traditional building methods have been pretty much completely replaced by more industrial systems, primarily stick framing, as well as masonry, structural insulated panels (SIPs), and even insulated concrete forms.
+One of many traditional (now considered alternative) construction methods, such as straw-bale, adobe, and cob, rammed earth is typically relegated to owner-built or specialized homes due to the high labor costs.
+Rammed earth and other traditional modes of building have been almost completely replaced by more industrial systems, primarily stick framing, as well as masonry, structural insulated panels, and even insulated concrete forms.

-I had the opportunity to visit a very high-end custom home under construction in northern California a few years ago.
-Key features in the house were large rammed earth walls that served as central elements of the architecture.
-The walls were two stories tall, made of beautifully striated colored earth, with a subtle curve, and cast-in art niches.
+A few years ago I had the opportunity to visit a very high-end custom home under construction in northern California.
+Large rammed earth walls served as central elements of the architecture.
+The walls were two stories tall, made of beautifully striated colored earth, with a subtle curve and cast-in art niches.
 Because of seismic issues, the walls were heavily reinforced with steel, all hidden inside the earth with the exception of heavy steel lintels at openings.

-In the case of this particular home, the walls weren’t serving as thermal mass for any passive solar designs, they weren’t providing much in the way of structure (that was the job of lots of wood and steel), and, because they didn’t care for the color of the local soils, they imported truckloads of dirt from as far away as Nevada, negating the value of using local materials.
+In the case of this particular home, the walls weren’t serving as thermal mass for any passive solar designs, they weren’t providing much in the way of structure (that was the job of lots of wood and steel), and because they didn’t care for the color of the local soils, they imported truckloads of dirt from as far away as Nevada, negating the value of using local materials.

-If you want to build yourself a low-impact, modest sized home, made of local materials, and you don’t mind working really hard (or paying others to), a rammed earth house may be something to consider.
+If you want to build yourself a low impact, modest-sized home, made of local materials, and you don’t mind working really hard (or paying others to), a rammed earth house may be something to consider.
 When it is used almost solely as a decorative element in a starter castle, it is more of an architectural conceit than a legitimate building material.
 Architects and builders should carefully consider how they use traditional materials and use them appropriately rather than for bragging rights.